Koredotcom/docs/docs/xo/contactcenter/integrations/voice-automation-with-zoom-cc/kore-voice-automation-with-zoom-contact-center.md

 4. Click the **Instance Bot**.

     !!! note
         You can identify the instance bot by its unique symbol and matching name with the organization.
-In the above screenshot, Koreai bot is the instance bot as it matches with the organization name and has a unique symbol.
+In the above screenshot, Kore.ai bot is the instance bot as it matches with the organization name and has a unique symbol.

 5. Go to **API Scopes**.
 To do so: